 Lower urinary tract rehabilitation for urinary storage symptoms in older adults, Sleep research for insomnia in older adults

-Tomonori Nomura / Associate Professor / Ph.
+Tomonori Nomura / Professor / Ph.
 D.

 The effects of non-invasive brain stimulation on cognitive function，Prevention of cognitive decline in older adults.

 Chihiro Fujime / Assistant Professor / Ph.
 D.

 Neurophysiological and biomechanical studies of motor and perceptual functions of the upper limb